Shteb/assault-rebake/README.md

 - Sniper: **No rebake**
 - Specter: Done
 - Support: **No rebake**
-- Grunts:
+## Grunt Progress
 - Artillery: Done
 - All others not yet worked on.
 ### Templates
 Kai's Grunt rebake will be included due to it functioning more like a class.
 The Veteran rebake will not as it's designed to function with base NPCs and is therefore incompatible with the NPC rebakes.